techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-16_activeDirectorySecurity.md

 ![ss3](../../00_includes/AZ-16_screenshot3.png)

 #### [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/training/modules/intro-to-defender-cloud/)
 MS Defender for Cloud is software that secures hybrid cloud environments.
 It uses a Secure Score to provide recommendations on how to improve security posture.
 It supports visibility over compliance with regulations.
+Its central use is protecting workloads in Azure.
 Defender for Cloud has many different integrated plans, with examples including:
 * **Defender for Servers:** Threat detection and defence for Windows and Linux machines no matter their environment.
 * **Defender for Storage:** Detection for unusual or harmful attempts to access storage accounts.
 * **Defender for DNS:** Detection for suspicious activity such as data exfiltration, malware, DNS attacks and communication with suspicious domains.